jtydhr88/ComfyUI-InstantMesh/README.md

 A simple workflow looks like:
 ![simple-connection](docs/overall.png)
 And you can find it at [simple-workflow](instantMesh-workflow.json)
+After generated, you could find results, mesh or texture, under `ComfyUI/custom_nodes/ComfyUI-InstantMesh/output` folder.

 ## Credit
 - [TencentARC/InstantMesh](https://github.com/TencentARC/InstantMesh) - Efficient 3D Mesh Generation from a Single Image with Sparse-view Large Reconstruction Models